Why AI projects fail

 The technology worked exactly as designed.
 The humans just designed it wrong.

-The fear factor everyone pretends doesn’t exist
+The fear factor everyone pretends does not exist

-The learning gap that actually matters
+The learning gap

 At Tallyfy, we learned this the hard way.
 Our first AI implementation failed spectacularly because we treated it like traditional software.
 Deploy, train users, done.
-What actually worked?
+What worked?
 Treating it like hiring a brilliant intern who needs constant feedback and can never quite learn from their mistakes.

 The successful 5% of companies do something radically different.
 They buy instead of build (67% success rate vs 22%).
 They let line managers drive adoption, not IT.
 Most importantly, they spend 50% of their budget on adoption activities, not technology.